moq-wg/moq-transport/draft-lcurley-warp.md

 Depending on the profile of the application using it, Warp supports both a mode of operation where the peer unilaterally sends a broadcast with the media tracks of its choice, and a mode where the peer has to explicitly subscribe to a broadcast and select media tracks it wishes to receive.

 As an example, consider a scenario where `example.org` hosts a simple live stream that anyone can subscribe to.
-That live stream would be a single Warp broadcast identified by the URL `https://example.org/livestream`.
+That live stream would be a single Warp broadcast identified by the URI `warp://example.org/livestream`.
 In the simplest implementation, it would provide only two media tracks, one with audio and one with video.
 In more complicated scenarios, it could provide multiple video formats of different levels of video quality; those tracks would be variants of each other.
 Note that the track IDs are opaque on the Warp level; if the player has not received the description of media tracks out of band in advance, it would have to request the broadcast description first.

 # Motivation